Coronavirus: Information for lecturers

 - Visit our service page for a quick start into e-learning.

-- Written examinations without the need to be present at the university (winter semester 2020/2021): Guidelines for conducting exams with the tools Moodle, LPLUS and JACK (in German only)
+- Written examinations without the need to be present at the university (winter semester 2020/2021): Procedure for online written examinations taken remotely with the tools Moodle, LPLUS and JACK

 - Written examinations without the need to be present at the university (summer semester 2020): Guidelines for conducting take-home exams (in German only)